Skip to main content

 • Inclusion refers to how the workforce experiences the workplace and the degree to which organizations embrace all employees and enable them to make meaningful contributions.

-How can we better facilitate diversity in cybersecurity?
+How can we better facilitate DE&I in cybersecurity?

-There’s a great culture of Seers sharing their experiences, holidays, and personal stories.
+A great culture of Seers sharing their experiences, holidays, and personal stories exists.
 We have a great space to give people room to share their stories and experiences, which is so meaningful and special to share.
-It goes from hypothetical ideas of what needs or surface-level differences you think someone might have and becomes something real.
+It goes from ideas of what needs you think someone might have and becomes something real.

-I can’t do it justice with written words, it was very much a you had to be there moment, but everyone in the room was hanging on every word that was said.
-It was a moment of real connection between the panel and Seers across the business.
+I can’t do it justice with written words.
+You had to be there to experience it.
+Everyone in the room was hanging on to every word that was said.
+It was a moment of real connection between the female panel and Seers across the business.

 If I had to cover a culture of DE&I simply: be open with people.
 Share your lived experiences and listen to those of others.
-It’s a gift to be able to learn about other people and their experiences.
+It’s a gift to learn about other people and their experiences.

 The DE&I committee at Panaseer

-Early in 2016, when Panaseer was much smaller, our Lead Data Scientist Leila kicked off the diversity-in-tech group.
+Early in 2016, Our Lead Data Scientist Leila Powell joined the business and kicked off the diversity-in-tech group.
 This had the full backing and engagement of the founders of Panaseer.

-This would eventually be the basis for various working groups.
-Early on there was a focus on promoting better practices around gender equality and awareness of where diversity in cybersecurity was at (and there’s still a long way to go!).
+This would eventually be the basis for various working company culture groups.
+Early on, there was a focus on promoting better practices around gender equality.
+We wanted to be aware of where diversity in cybersecurity was at (and even now there is still a long way to go!).

-It’s shaped numerous aspects here since, including how our recruitment process has evolved and standardised.
-We introduced a values-fit interview as well to ensure new joiners aligned with the values that form the company.
+That first working group shaped how our recruitment process has evolved.
+We introduced a values-fit interview to ensure new joiners aligned with the values that form the company.
 We also try to have diverse panels of Seers to carry them out.

 The committee is made up of the following Seers: